-- A transition specifies a pre/post-condition. - "If the system is in state S and sees event I, then after reacting to it, the system will be in state T." - A faulty system could violate any of these precondition, postcondition pairs. - Coverage requires that every transition be covered by one or more test cases. - Num.
+- A transition specifies a pre/post-condition. - "If system is in state S and sees event I, then after reacting to it, the system will be in state T." - Faulty system could violate (pre, post-condition) pairs. - Every transition must be covered by test cases. - Num.
 Covered Transitions / Number of Transitions